Karthi0111/tiny-url-service/docs/Design_document.md

 | long_url    | TEXT        | Original URL         |
 | short_code  | VARCHAR(20) | Generated Short Code |
 | created_at  | TIMESTAMP   | Creation Timestamp   |

 ---

+# Cache Design

+The system incorporates Redis as an in-memory caching solution to improve URL retrieval performance.

+Whenever a shortened URL is accessed, the system first checks Redis Cache.

+### Cache Hit

+If the URL mapping exists in Redis, the original URL is immediately returned without querying the database.

+### Cache Miss

+If the mapping does not exist in Redis, the database is queried.
+The retrieved mapping is then stored in Redis for future requests.

+### Cache Eviction Policy

+The cache uses the Least Recently Used (LRU) policy.

+When cache capacity is reached, the least recently accessed entries are removed automatically, ensuring that frequently accessed URL mappings remain available in memory.

+### Why Redis Was Selected

+Redis was selected because it provides:

+* Extremely fast read and write operations.
+* Efficient key-value storage.
+* Easy integration with Python applications.
+* Support for LRU-based cache management.
+* Reduced database load for frequently accessed URLs.

+This design significantly improves application performance while maintaining simplicity and scalability.

+---